 Add a little luxury to the bath with these moisturizing cocoa butter bath melts.
 They are made with ingredients so natural that you could eat them, and you might just want to!
-The cocoa, coconut, lavender aroma makes my mouth water for what is essentially a truffle.
-These truffles are best used in the bath, however, as the silky soft oils melt in the warm water and soak into your skin, leaving it moisturized and soft.
+The aroma of cocoa, coconut, and lavender makes my mouth water for what is essentially a gourmet truffle.
+These truffles, however, are best used in the bath, as the silky soft oils melt in the warm water and soak into your skin, leaving it moisturized and soft.

 When my skin is feeling dry, these bath melts are the first thing I reach for.
 Cocoa butter is hydrating and soothing for your skin.
-At room temperature it is a solid but as you add it to a hot bath it melts and the oil disperses into the water and absorbs into your skin.
+At room temperature it is a solid, but as you add it to a hot bath it melts and the oil disperses into the water and absorbs into your skin while you soak.

 Cocoa butter is the edible fat extracted from the cocoa bean and the main ingredient in chocolate.
-In fact, the flavour and aroma of chocolate comes from the cocoa butter and true chocolate can only be called by name if it contains 100% rich, smooth cocoa butter.
+In fact, the flavor and aroma of chocolate comes from the cocoa butter and true chocolate can only be called by that name if it contains 100% rich, smooth cocoa butter.
 It is also full of antioxidants and is so good at moisturizing skin that it is very often used in skincare products.